-Syria says Israeli strikes hit near airport west of capital
+Syria says Israeli missiles struck near military airport

-BEIRUT (AP) — Syria on Friday accused Israel of firing rockets that hit near a major military airport west of Damascus, triggering a fire, and warned Tel Aviv of repercussions without specifying whether it would retaliate for the attack, the third such incident recently according to the Syrian government.
+BEIRUT (AP) — Syria accused Israel of firing missiles early on Friday that struck near a major military airport west of Damascus, sparking a fire, and warned Israel of repercussions without specifying whether it would retaliate for the attack.

-In a statement carried on the official news agency SANA, the military said several missiles were launched just after midnight from an area near Lake Tiberias that fell in the vicinity of the Mezzeh military airport on the western edge of the capital.
-It did not say whether there were any casualties.
+The attack was the third such incident recently, according to the Syrian government.

-Residents of Damascus reported hearing several explosions that shook the capital.
-The Mezzeh airport compound located on the southwestern edge of the capital had been used to launch attacks on rebel-held areas near Damascus and has come previously under rebel fire.
+In a statement carried on the official news agency SANA, the Syrian military said several missiles were launched just after midnight from an area near Lake Tiberias.

-The Syrian army statement said Israel through its attacks was assisting “terrorist groups” fighting the Syrian government.
+The missiles fell in the vicinity of the Mezzeh military airport on the western edge of the Syrian capital.
+The statement did not say whether there were any casualties.

 Most Read Stories